subsquid/docs/docs/sdk/resources/migrate/migrate-to-arrowsquid.md

 This is a EVM guide.
 Substrate guide is available [here](/sdk/resources/migrate/migrate-to-arrowsquid-on-substrate).

 ArrowSquid refers to the versions `@subsquid/evm-processor@1.x` and `@subsquid/substrate-processor@3.x`.
 ArrowSquid is not compatible with the FireSquid [archive](/glossary/#archives) endpoints.
-Instead, it uses [Subsquid Network](/subsquid-network) gateways (see the [Supported EVM networks](/subsquid-network/reference/evm-networks/) page).
+Instead, it uses [SQD Network](/subsquid-network) gateways (see the [Supported EVM networks](/subsquid-network/reference/evm-networks/) page).

 The main feature introduced by the ArrowSquid update on EVM is the new ability of the [processor](/sdk/overview) to ingest unfinalized blocks directly from a network node, instead of waiting for the archive to ingest and serve it first.
 The processor can now handle forks and rewrite the contents of its database if it happens to have indexed orphaned blocks.
-This allows Subsquid-based APIs to become near real-time and respond to the on-chain activity with subsecond latency.
+This allows SQD-based APIs to become near real-time and respond to the on-chain activity with subsecond latency.

 Another major feature introduced by ArrowSquid is the support for transaction execution receipts, [traces](/sdk/reference/processors/evm-batch/traces) and [state diffs](/sdk/reference/processors/evm-batch/state-diffs).
 It enables a significantly more fine-grained control over the smart contract states, especially in the situations when the EVM log data is insufficient.
 For example, one can: